richardbann/rel2tree/README.md

 ### rel2tree
-Convert relational data to tree-like structure (JSON).
+Convert relational data to tree-like structure like `JSON`.
 Aggregate, filter your data, make custom computation.

 ## What is this?